Andreas Whittam Smith was the editor of the Independent before having a spell as president of the BBFC (at a time

 A further question is the manner in which the board should proceed in exploring the case for a change.
 The frame within which the board operates is the law.
-In the cinema, the most relevant statutes are The Protection of Children Act 1978,
+In the cinema, the most relevant statutes are The Protection of Children

-The Obscene Publications Act 1959, the 1937 act which makes it illegal to show any scene involving actual cruelty to animals and the new legislation on human rights.
+Act 1978, The Obscene Publications Act 1959, the 1937 act which makes it illegal to show any scene involving actual cruelty to animals and the new legislation on human rights.

 Within these bounds, the board sites its detailed guidelines and these govern individual classification decisions.
 The important point is that the board's guidelines are designed to reflect public opinion as closely as possible.
-In a
+In

 the board categories be observed unless the authority makes an exception for a specific film.

 How, then, to test the proposition that "12" should become advisory rather than mandatory?
-I think, the question must be put in the following form: would parents approve a relaxation in the rules provided that useful consumer
+I think, the question must be put in the following form: would parents approve a relaxation in the rules provided that useful

-local authorities will be essential.
+and involvement of local authorities will be essential.

 There are signs that this can be secured.
 And once the board can put the question in a form which ties in better consumer information, then the methods used to test public opinion can be used again.
-It may also be possible to organise an
+It may also be possible to

 Andreas Whittam Smith leapt into the limelight again the other day - the Bishop as Batman - by saying there should be sex

-every town.
+shops in every town.
 His argument was perfectly logical.
 As president of the British Board of Film Classification, he oversees a species of video-rated 'Restricted 18' that can only be sold in licensed sex shops.
 But if there is no licensed shop

 in an area - and there are very few outside Soho - porn-seekers go to illegal traders who sell videos out of the backs of cars and mix paedophile and bestial material along with the normal hardcore.
 So Andreas believes local authorities should

 control and supervise the trade rather than ignore it, by encouraging the establishment of sex shops.

 Like so many of Andreas's arguments, this is on the one hand sensible and on the other hand slightly mad, or at any rate unrealistic.
 Naturally it sent the Daily Mail into a screaming frenzy.
-Stephen Glover, his old adversary from The
+Stephen Glover, his old adversary from

-cry but Andreas, far from being alarmed by the clamour, was delighted.
+the hue and cry but Andreas, far from being alarmed by the clamour, was delighted.
 There was even a cartoon in The Sun ! he beams.
 He is an absolute Liz Hurley when it comes to publicity.

 He became president of the BBFC two years ago, and until that moment he had never been a consumer of pornography in any form.
 What, really, never - not at school, not in the Army, never ever ever?
 No:

 I'd never seen a sex video in my life.
 The first one I saw - which wasn't strictly speaking a sex video - astonished me hugely.
-It was called Pregnant and Milking No 5 - it was the number
+It was called Pregnant and Milking No 5 - it was the

 was very new to the job; I didn't know the rules at all.
 So I thought, oh dear, we can't have this in ordinary shops - we'd better make it R18.
 So that's what I did.
-I now know that that was a completely wrong decision - it's not like hard porn where the camera is
+I now know that that was a completely wrong decision - it's not like hard porn

-about one inch from the action - but it still languishes in R18.
+where the camera is about one inch from the action - but it still languishes in R18.

 I must say I find it weird discussing blue films with Andreas - I keep wanting to hoot and snigger and shout 'weyhay'!
 He was my boss for three years when I worked on the Independent on Sunday, and although I knew he was not the

 sanctimonious prig depicted in Private Eye, I don't think we could have discussed Pregnant and Milking in those days - or certainly not with the suavity he brings to it now.
-But he says one of the things he likes about this job is the
+But he says one of the things he likes about this job is

-complete absence of cant.
+the complete absence of cant.
 'If we say to the distributors, There's not a shred of a plot here of any kind , they say, No there isn't.
 We didn't intend there to be.

 Most of his job consists of classifying videos as suitable either for general release, R18 release (to sex shops only) or no release at all, and there is a very precise legal framework for making these decisions.
-Classifying cinema films
+Classifying cinema

-what they're getting and I think at l8 adults should make up their own minds.
+broadly know what they're getting and I think at l8 adults should make up their own minds.
 Of course I'm sure 16-and 17-year-olds are running into 18 films but I don't think 12-year-olds are; I think it's quite well

 policed.
 And no other country comes up to 18 - most of them stop at 17.
 We are the most highly censored country in the world.

 Alexander Walker (the Evening Standard 's film critic) had 50 fits last year when Andreas passed the French film Romance complete with full-frontal erections.
-Allow one pioneering male sex organ to rear its head ,
+Allow one pioneering male sex organ to rear its head

-the public is ready for them.
+only when the public is ready for them.

 The public is becoming less tolerant of violence on film - and you can see this in that the Hollywood action heroes aren't getting roles any longer.
-But the public continues to become more relaxed about
+But the public continues to become more relaxed

-sexual explicitness - that tide has not turned.
+about sexual explicitness - that tide has not turned.
 So slightly more explicit stuff will gradually seep through.
-Because guidelines reflect what we can read as public opinion and if public opinion is slowly becoming more relaxed, then we will too.
+Because guidelines reflect what we can read as public opinion and if public opinion is slowly becoming more relaxed, then we will

 Apparently Jack Straw approves.
 According to Andreas, I have a very good relationship with the Home Secretary.

 Not all the issues are about sex and violence.
 There's a genre of videos at the moment that are offcuts of television news footage, which no one dares show on a regular news programme - people running out of houses burning, or the

-isn't acting.
+burning.
+It isn't acting.
 It isn't a story encouraging violence, it's real.

 He has a team of 20 examiners who classify most of the films, but he watches the one or two a week that are 'problematic'.
-He has just passed Pasolini's Salo which has never been licensed in this country and refused to
+He has just passed Pasolini's Salo which has never been licensed in this country and refused

-sorts of things, but you haven't really.
+seen all sorts of things, but you haven't really.
 And censors can only deal with what we see.

 So has he been depraved and corrupted by watching all these dirty movies?
 Has he started fantasising about having sex with goats?

 No - but I don't think you ever get hardened to it.
 It's very like going to the dentist.
 You've got this date - 11 o'clock, Wednesday morning.
-And often you know it's going to be pretty tough, and you think
+And often you know it's going to be pretty tough, and you

-only word I can think of is soiled.'
+it somehow.
+The only word I can think of is soiled.'
 Does he find gay films difficult?
 'Yes, I think I'd have to say I find it even harder to watch a gay film than I do a heterosexual one, but that's just me.
 They can be very sado-masochistic and

 often run into greater problems for that reason.
 The video he found hardest of all to watch was one about body piercing - It showed everything - it showed the bolt going through, it showed

 the operations.
 And it ended up with men - I don't think women do it - men having hooks placed in their backs - apparently the skin is strong enough - and then they're dangled from some sort of pulley arrangement, hanging from these hooks on

 their back, and revolve.
 They're looking for an out-of-body experience, so they say.
 And perhaps they achieve it, I don't know.
 Well, that was a new one!
 I knew nothing about that!

 Conversely, does he ever get turned on by these videos?

 No, not by sex videos because they're too up close.
 They are fantastically unnatural.
 And one mark of that is that I can never remember individual titles.
-If someone says, "Do you remember Office
+If someone says, "Do you remember

-utters his strange barking laugh.
+And he utters his strange barking laugh.

 The great thing to remember about Andreas Whittam Smith is that he may look like a bishop, he may on occasions talk like a bishop, but he is not a bishop.
 True, he is a clergyman's son (as were seemingly half the staff of the

-tantrums and vanities, delighted by gossip, thrilled when Pamella Bordes once came to the Independent office, happy to pose for Annie Liebovitz with a golden eagle on his arm, and always eager for any excuse to open champagne.
+subject to strange tantrums and vanities, delighted by gossip, thrilled when Pamella Bordes once came to the Independent office, happy to pose for Annie Liebovitz with a golden eagle on his arm, and always eager for any excuse to open champagne.

 Sebastian Faulks, who was at the Independent from the beginning, recalls him as an inspiring editor and says that 'to me he seemed a bit like the Jack Nicholson character in Easy Rider: a real straight who had suddenly been given his head'.

 Rupert Murdoch said he had 'the charisma of a poached egg'.
 On the other hand, everyone who worked on the Independent was obsessed by him and would try to read the runes of his ever-changing complexion - was mauve a good sign?
-Was it
+Was

-better to ask for a rise when he was mildly pink or positively white?
+it better to ask for a rise when he was mildly pink or positively white?
 I always thought he was an actor manque but he says, on the contrary, he would hate to be an actor, and he actually has a recurring nightmare in which he is made to act and

 'I haven't learned my lines, we're just about to start, and I'm going to have to go on stage and look a complete and utter clown'.
 That's an imposter dream, I tell him.
 'Exactly, yes.'
 So is he an imposter?
-People who believed in his bishop image were always
+People who believed in his bishop image

-terribly shocked when they came across his flighty side and accused him of being a hypocrite.
+were always terribly shocked when they came across his flighty side and accused him of being a hypocrite.
 But, as he says, it's not his fault if people read him wrong.

 He doesn't understand how he ever got this bishop image: